-199 SPECIAL STUDIES OR 1-3 UNITS PROJECTS IN THEATRE ARTS
+199 SPECIAL STUDIES OR PROJECTS IN THEATRE ARTS 1-3 UNITS

 Individual study, research or projects under instructor guidance.
 Written reports and periodic conferences required.
-Content and unit credit to determined by student/instructor conferences and the Office of Instruction.
+Content and unit credit to be determined by student/instructor conferences and the Office of Instruction.
 May be taken for a maximum of 9 units.